 In this section, we deal with the non-standard freeze-out scenarios discussed in Sections \ref{ERDtheory} and \ref{EMDtheory}.
 Here, we use the cosmological parameters $(T_{end},\, D)$ and $(T_{\star},\,\zeta)$ for ERD and EMD, respectively.
 We firstly analyze the early radiation-dominated freeze-out, thereafter, the dark matter decoupling during EMD in which the field $\phi$ drives the Hubble expansion, but it is still away from its decay.

-\paragraph{Freeze-out During Early Radiation-dominated Era Followed by a Matter Domination Period} In this case, we explore $D = 550$ and $2750$, fixing $T_{r} = 0.07$ GeV \cite{Arcadi_2020}.
+\paragraph{Freeze-out During Early Radiation-dominated Era Followed by a Matter Domination Period} In this case, we explore $D = 550$ and $2750$, fixing $T_{end} = 0.007$ GeV \cite{Arcadi_2020}.
 As discussed earlier, $\kappa$ is not fixed in order to adjust to the dark matter mass scales (See Eq.\eqref{eq:dilutionfactor}).
 It is common to evoke a constant and ad hoc dilution factor to bring down the dark matter relic density and circumvent existing bounds.
 Notice that this dilution factor cannot take any value, because it does depend on $T_{end}$ and $\kappa$.
 Naively, one might think that $\kappa$ and $T_{end}$ are completely independent parameters.
 As $\kappa$ is the ratio between the $\phi$ and radiation densities, thus depends on $g_{\ast}(T_{end})/g_{\ast} (T=m_{N})$ \cite{Arias_2019}.
 Therefore, $\kappa$ does feature a dependence on $T_{end}$.
 As we need to impose $T_{end}>4$~MeV due to BBN bounds, clearly the dilution factor $D$ cannot take arbitrarily large values.